Zentyal log queries¶

 In addition to the logs available for the different Zentyal services, there are two other log registries not associated with any of the services, but rather with the Zentyal’s administrative panel itself.
 This feature is specially useful for servers managed by more that one person, since you have a stored log of the successive configuration changes, and executed actions for each user, with their associated timestamps.

 By default, this feature is disabled.
-If you want to enable it, you just have to go to Maintenance ‣ Logs ‣ Configure logs and enable the audit domain, as explained in the former section.
+If you want to enable it, you just have to go to Maintenance ‣ Logs ‣ Configure logs and enable the Configuration changes, Administrator sessions domain, as explained in the former section.

 Once you have saved these changes, go to Maintenance ‣ Logs ‣ Query logs to see the following two tables: